jvs/sourcer/README.md

 #### Aren't there a ton of parsing libraries for Python already?

-&lt;rant&gt;Yes.
+Yes.
 But there's always so much ceremony involved.
-The main point of Sourcer is that you can just define the thing that you really want, and then get on with your life.
-(Hopefully the examples will drive this home.)&lt;/rant&gt;
+The main point of Sourcer is that you can just define the thing that you really want, and then get on with your life. &lt;/rant&gt;

 ## Features